spotbugs/spotbugs/.github/CONTRIBUTING.md

 Before you submit issue or pull request, please check the following points.

+** Do not open intellij plugin issues here, open them at [intellij-plugin](https://github.com/JetBrains/spotbugs-intellij-plugin) **
+** Search existing issues and pull requests to see if issue was already discussed.
+** Check our discussions to see if issue was already discussed.
+** Check for specific project to raise issue on that we support under [spotbugs](https://github.com/spotbugs)

 ## Before reporting a problem with detectors

 When you find problems such as false-positives or false-negatives, consider to add a JUnit test case to reproduce.